How is the Nanobarrier Formed?

 Natural rubber consists predominantly of cis-1,4 polyisoprene.
 Natural rubber contains small quantities of compounds that initiate the isoprene polymerization process in Hevea brasiliensis trees.
 These compounds are responsible for natural rubber's beneficial electrochemical effects on lead-acid battery functioning.
 It is simply an impurity that is present in natural rubber (and is not present in synthetic rubber).

 Three distinct versions of Batteryvitamin based on natural as well as sythetic materials have been developed.
 The first, for use in battery refill water, has been in limited production since 2000 and full production since 2008.
-The second, on trial in closely supervised applications since mid-2013, is intended to be incorporated in conventional PVC/silica and in UHMWPE/silica battery separators, (in a similar way to masterbatches, pigments, fillers, plasticizers, stabilizers, etc).
-The third is intended to be incorporated in negative expanders.
+It is popular with supermarket warehouse operators.
+The second, which is patented - Copyrights, Designs & Patents - can be used in a variety of separators including UHMWPE/silica and PVC/silica, (included per masterbatches, pigments, fillers, plasticizers, stabilizers, etc).
+(There is an independent adaptation that is being used to boost economy-grade rubber performance).
+The third is incorporated in negative plates together with expanders.
 The first is soluble, the second has limited solubility and the third is insoluble.
-All three are highly mobile against the surfaces of the negative electrodes in sulfuric battery acid.
-We have been given permission by battery fleet users, who are using Batteryvitamin in battery refill water, to discuss their installations with third parties - but we regret we are not at liberty to make disclosures relating to the manufacturers who are incorporating Batteryvitamin directly in their batteries.
+All three are highly mobile against the surfaces of negative electrodes, (plates), in sulfuric battery acid.

 Established battery technology plus supplement - a winning combination